alex1701c/krunner-kwallet/README.md

 To add a new password type kwallet-add
 ![Overview](https://raw.githubusercontent.com/alex1701c/Screenshots/master/krunner-kwallet/overview.png)

-If the password can not be copied to the clipboard or the user selects the info action the entry is shown ion a dialog
+If the password can not be copied to the clipboard or the user selects the info action the entry is shown in a dialog
 ![Show entry](https://raw.githubusercontent.com/alex1701c/Screenshots/master/krunner-kwallet/show_map.png)

-Edit normal password
+Edit normal password, other entry types have to be edited in the KWalletManager tool
 ![Edit entry](https://raw.githubusercontent.com/alex1701c/Screenshots/master/krunner-kwallet/edit_normal_password.png)